HP-wascodigama/Linux-Command-Skills/README.md

 # Linux-Skills
-file shows the basic smart linux cammands which help to work fast and smartly.
+file shows the basic smart linux commands which help to work fast and smartly.